ivansible/linux/roles/lin-wireguard/README.md

 List of records, where each record describes one Wireguard subnet/device.
 Names of interface devices for subnets are assigned sequentially: `wg0`, `wg1`...

+    lin_wg_install_go: auto
+Enables installing wireguard-go.
+By default enabled if kernel is older than `3.1`.

 ### Subnet Record

     name: net1